mig1984/bashible/docs/orig_dir.md

 #### orig_dir

-Output path to the directory from which the script has been executed.
+Temporarily switches into the directory from which the script has been executed.
 (Bashible automatically switches to the script's directory on start.)

 To switch into it, do